Rosita Missoni: Career

-She met Ottavio Missoni in 1948 when he was participating in the London Olympics, and married him in 1953.
+Rosita met Ottavio Missoni in 1948, when he was participating in the London Olympics, and they married in 1953.

-In 1953, she and Ottavio started a small knitwear store in Gallarate.
-The business would become the fashion house Missoni.
+In 1953, Rosita and Ottavio started a small knitwear store in Gallarate, which would go on to become the fashion house Missoni.
 They later moved to Sumirago where they built a factory.
 They were part of a group of Italian designers whose ready-to-wear clothing became popular globally in the 1950s and 1960s.
 The brand became famous for its colorful knitted garments with zigzag patterns, made on "Raschel" machines like those used by Rosita Missoni's family for making shawls.
 Rosita Missoni cites Sonia Delaunay as one of her inspirations.

-From 1997, the couple's children, Angela, Luca, and Vittorio Missoni, took over the management of the fashion house, sharing the creative and financial aspects, while Rosita Missoni developed Missoni Home and dedicated herself to interior design by reusing old patterns.
+From 1997, the couple's children, Angela, Luca, and Vittorio Missoni, took over management of the fashion house, sharing the creative and financial aspects, while Rosita Missoni developed Missoni Home and dedicated herself to interior design by reusing old patterns.